David-Manniche/TheMarket/readme.txt

     => 034297 - Currency symbol position is not fixed in RTL mode(with RTL language) on any page.
-    => 035335 - admin> order detail page> back button is in toggle instead of direct button as in system => 035499 - seller vol. discount> on adding vol discount> list is not displaying
+    => 035335 - admin> order detail page> back button is in toggle instead of direct button as in system => 035499 - seller vol. discount> on adding vol discount> list is not displaying => 035515 - publish/unpublish option are not listing on selection

 Updates :
     => msg-1149612- Create functionality of copy to clipboard for option rows of seller inventory